DylanMoriarty/moriartynaps/app/_posts/0000-19-04-stranger-music-iii.md

 You might like this you dig Bob Dylan's "Rainy Day Women #12 & 35", or just unpolished folk tunes in general.

 These guys have little web presence, and aren't on any digital music services.
 You _can_ find their tunes on <a href="http://thecherryblossoms.com/music/">their lovely website</a> that was built in 2001 and has not been touched since.
+I've found myself humming '<a href="http://thecherryblossoms.com/music/rocksandstones.mp3" target="_blank">rock and stones</a>' pretty often since listening to it.

 {% include postimg.html imgsrc="posts/9-sm3/candylion.png" class="post-image spinme" %}